 - New Jersey Housing and Mortgage Finance Agency

 - NJ Transit Corporation

 - South Jersey Transportation Authority

 - Sports and Exposition Authority

-Also note that the State offers minority and woman owned business certification services.
-Certification provides state-backed documentation of your business status, which can be beneficial in pursuing contracting opportunities at the local and federal level, as well as with the private sector.
+Also, note that the State offers minority and woman-owned business certification services.
+Certification provides state-backed documentation of your business status, which can be beneficial in pursuing contracting opportunities at the local and federal levels, as well as in the private sector.